xingjianleng/AdMVDet/README.md

     - [Phase 2: Reinforcement learning agent training](#phase-2-reinforcement-learning-agent-training)
     - [Phase 3: Detector output heads fine-tuning](#phase-3-detector-output-heads-fine-tuning)
     - [Conducting experiments in parallel](#conducting-experiments-in-parallel)

+## Overview
+Adaptive Multiview Detection, in short, AdMVDet, refers to the network framework that enables camera controls to adaptively detect pedestrians in the scene.
+The multiview detector is powered by the MVDet model developed by [Hou *et al.* (2020)](https://link.springer.com/chapter/10.1007/978-3-030-58571-6_1), and the adaptive controller agent is trained using the reinforcement learning algorithm.

+The source code in this repository is written for the purpose of my 2023 Honours project at the Australian National University (ANU).

+In addition, credits to the [MVSelect](https://github.com/hou-yz/MVSelect) repository by [Yunzhong Hou](https://github.com/hou-yz), from which this repository is developed.

 ## Prerequisites
 To run the code, the machine MUST have a number of GPUs that are both greater than or equal to two and a multiple of two, with CUDA support.
 The code has been tested on Ubuntu 18.04.3 with Python 3.8.17 and CUDA 11.6.